Sh0g0-1758/scarlet/README.md

 # scarlet

-A custom Compiler in c++.
+A custom Compiler in C++.
 The goal is to learn more about compilers and implement a blazing fast deep learning framework on top of it.